maxhougas/pcrpto/README.md

 [top](#top)
 ### Docker Network
-- The bridge network will not allow user specified IP addresses for containers.
+- The default (bridge) network will not allow user specified IP addresses for containers.
 - Create a custom network with the following

 `docker network create -d bridge --subnet=172.31.0.0/29 pcrpto`